Newsletter Button Image

 Friars Mill Shrivenham

 The water mill that was located at Fryars Farm, Shrivenham, was used extensively throughout the 17th to 19th centuries.
 Its origins almost certainly lay much earlier and if we accept the evidence presented in the listing numbered N1495 in this catalogue, then it can be placed into the early part of the 14th century.
-It was popular belief until recently that "Fowers Mill" of the Royal White Capon fame, was located within Beckett Park, but the evidence presented in N1495 strongly suggest that Fowers and Fryars are one and the same.
+It was popular belief until recently that "Fowers Mill" of the Royal White Capon fame, was located within Beckett Park, but the evidence we have presented strongly suggest that Fowers and Fryars are one and the same.

 We would like to know more about this mill.
 If you have any further information please contact us at info@shrivenhamheritagesociety.co.uk